Wendy Luiten - Trainer

 High temperatures lower not only the lifetime but also the performance of many electronics.
 A clever, cost-effective thermal design translates into a commercial advantage.
-‘Your competitive edge increases if you can deliver performance at lower costs or offer more performance at the same price through better cooling’, says Wendy Luiten, who delivers the workshop Thermal design and cooling of electronics, together with Clemens Lasance.
+‘Your competitive edge increases if you can deliver performance at lower costs or offer more performance at the same price through better cooling’, says Wendy Luiten, who delivers the Electronics cooling thermal design training.

 High Temperature impacts the performance of everything that depends on computing power or memory.
 It is also an important factor for the performance of image sensors and energy converters, lamps and power supplies.

 One of the difficulties in thermal design is that key decisions often go unnoticed.
 Says Luiten: ‘If you want to do it low cost, many critical cooling parts are not directly visible.
 They do not show up on your Bill of Materials.
 That makes it tricky.
 Passive fan-less air cooling is a preferred low-cost cooling solution, but air is not on your BOM.
 Neither are the open spaces that accommodate air flow.
 So, if a mechanical designer incorporates an open space as an air path in the design, it is not registered anywhere by default as a cooling component.
 That means that at a later time in the design process changes can be made that disable the original cooling concept.
 It is just not in the documentation, if you don’t put it in specifically.’

 Don’t design tools to take this into account?